mynamesleon/detection/README.md

 - srcsetBasic (boolean - checks for basic use of the img 'srcset' attribute with x descriptors for high pixel density displays)
 - srcsetFull (boolean - checks for full support of the img 'srcset' attribute with the use of media queries)

-### Functions
+### Methods

 ##### setClasses
 Calling `client.setClasses()` will cycle through all of the `client` properties and add the property name as a lowercase class to the HTML tag as long as the property is not false, or a function.

 ##### requestAnimFrame
 The `client.requestAnimFrame` function uses the browser's native requestAnimationFrame if supported, or a polyfill if not.
-It must be called in the context of the window to prevent an error, e.g. `client.requestAnimFrame.call(window, functionCall)`
+This will return an ID which can be passed into `client.cancelAnimFrame` to cancel the function call.

 ##### cancelAnimFrame
 The `client.cancelAnimFrame` function also uses the browser's native cancelAnimationFrame, or a polyfill if unsupported.
-As above, it must be called in the context of the window to prevent an error, e.g. `client.cancelAnimFrame.call(window, id)`

 ##### uaCheck
 `client.uaCheck` takes a string which it checks against the browser's userAgent string, and returns a boolean.
 You can also include basic regex here.
 E.g. `client.uaCheck('chrome|firefox')` will return true in both Chrome and Firefox.
 This function simply checks for the existence of the string, so `client.uaCheck('chro')` will also return true in Chrome.